hartwigmedical/peach/README.md

 It imports haplotypes and related variants from a curated JSON file, reports the presence of these variants in a germline VCF, and infers the simplest combination of haplotypes that explains the presence of these variants.

-The two main output files are:
+The two output files are:
 * A file that contains the determined genotype of the sample for each gene in the JSON, expressed in terms of haplotypes.
 * A file that contains calls for all positions of variants in the JSON file, including annotation and filters wrt both v37 and v38 reference genomes.